ndphillips/FFTrees/README.md

 ### Package updates

+1.2.3

+- Added `sens.w` argument to allow differential weighting of sensitivities and specificities when selecting and applying trees.

+- Fixed but in calculating importance weightings from `FFForest()` outputs.

 1.2.0

 - Changed wording of statistics throughout package. `hr` (hit rate) and `far` (false alarm rate) are now `sens` for sensitivity, and `spec` for specificity (1 - false alarm rate)